psibi/psibi.github.io/content/posts/job-watcher.md

 The watcher checks the current run: if it has been going on longer than the threshold, the task is flagged as out of date on the status page.
-Setting `out_of_date` also enables a hard timeout on each run: anything that takes longer than 180 seconds is killed and treated as a failure, so a stuck task doesn't hang forever.
+Setting `out_of_date` also enables a hard timeout on each run: anything that takes longer than 180 seconds has its task future cancelled and is treated as a failure, so a stuck task doesn't hang forever.

-Note that the timeout is fixed at 180 seconds and is independent of the `out_of_date` threshold.
-The threshold only decides when a run *looks* stale on the status page; the timeout is the safety net that terminates runs exceeding the hard limit.

-It would be nice if the 180 second timeout were configurable per task;
-I'd like to add that in a future version of the library.
+Because configuring out_of_date also enables the current fixed 180-second timeout, tasks expected to run longer than three minutes cannot safely use this feature yet.
+Making the timeout independently configurable is something that I would like to add in a future version of the library.

-For jobs where long runtimes are expected, the `out_of_date` threshold needs to be chosen accordingly.
-An indexer that normally completes in ten seconds needs a very different threshold from a job that legitimately runs for several minutes.

 ## Heartbeats